Phone

 Course Description: Students will learn the basic comparative physiology of reproduction of farm animals and apply those physiological principles to understand successful heat detection, artificial insemination, estrous synchronization, embryo transfer, pregnancy diagnosis, and improvement of reproductive efficiency through good reproductive management.

-Animal & Dairy Sciences Undergraduate Curriculum Committee
+Animal and Dairy Sciences Curriculum Committee (Member)

 Badger Dairy Club Student Organization Campus Advisor